jubianchi/ppc/README.md

 assert($result instanceof Result\Success);
 ```

 Easy, right?
-Be sure to read the [documentation](https://jubianchi.github.io/ppc) to undrstand how it works.
+Be sure to read the [documentation](https://jubianchi.github.io/ppc) to understand how it works.